 One of the most popular mattress brands, Nectar has revolutionized the all-foam mattress industry with designs that focus on universally comfy firmness and support.
 With 3 all-foam mattresses and even some newer hybrid options, customers have reported enhanced cooling and supreme pressure relief in the Nectar Premier & Premier Copper.
 With value-add benefits like a full year trial and 'forever' warranty, quality materials for the price, and 'Buy Now, Pay Later' financing options, it should be a serious consideration for value-conscious shoppers.
 Now available in Canada.
 From the UK?
 See our review for the UK version.

 Bear offers 5 top-rated mattresses.
-Their Bear Original memory foam has won acclaim with athletes on a budget, the Bear Hybrid is great for those looking for a pressure-relieving higher end feel, and their Bear Pro is perfect for those looking for an ultra-cooling contouring experience.
-Their newest mattress, the Bear Elite Hybrid, features both cooling foams and zoned support to provide sleepers with a luxurious sleep experience.
+Their Bear Original memory foam has won acclaim with athletes on a budget (it's available in a hybrid option now too!).
+For those looking for pressure-relieving feel, the Star Hybrid and Pro Hybrid are great options.
+Sleepers looking for the responsive feel of natural latex will enjoy the Bear Natural hybrid mattress.
+Lastly, their Elite Hybrid, features both cooling foams and zoned support to provide sleepers with a luxurious sleep experience.
 It comes in three firmness choices.
 From the Celliant® fibers to copper cooling, customers love these mattresses for their superior cooling, muscle pain relief, and balanced back support.